jorge120609/api-documentation/pusher-api/user-guides/subscriptions.md

 Subscriptions
 =====================
-With subscriptions, you will be immediately updated of those events that are triggered on your Zettle Go instead of pulling information from other Zettle Go APIs.
+With subscriptions, the Pusher API will immediately update you of those events that are triggered on your Zettle Go.
+So you don't need to pull information from other Zettle Go APIs.

 * [Understand how events work](#understand-how-events-work)
     * [Payloads](#payloads)